WilsonBillkia/ethereum-node/README.md

 1. Add the IP address or hostname of the host you want to build to your inventory file (default: /etc/ansible/hosts) under a new group named geth_nodes

-2. Put your payment address in the lighthousevalidator.service file
+2. Update --suggested-fee-recipient flag in the lighthousevalidator.service file with payment address for validator

 3. Run the following `git clone https://github.com/WilsonBillkia/ethereum-node/`